-Figure 25,26: Left- Armchair "Safari" Design K. Klint, source: Iliopoulos V., Another way to art, Ellin ed., 2004, pp 28.
-Right- Xenia The tourist hotel at Mykonos: The main lounge, architect: A. Konstantinidis, source: journal "Architektoniki", Joul. - Aug. - Sept. -Okt .
-1960; yr ', is.
-22-23, p.
-92-99.
+Figures 23, 24: Left- Armchair "Safari" design by Klint K. Source: Iliopoulos V., 2004.
+Another way to art, Athens: Ellin ed., pp 28.
+Right- Xenia hotel of Mykonos: The main lounge, architect: A. Konstantinidis, source: journal "Architektoniki" ibid. pp. 92-99.

-The Xenia of Nafplion furnishing differs from the above typology as it was preceded by its design (1958) (figure 27), so the choices are in alignment with a manufacturing logic which rather tends to luxury with the selection of wood or its derived products as the dominant material, complying mostly with the logic of the furniture with a frame, i.e. the composition principles of the first generation of modern designers, but
+Xenia in Nafplion furnishing differs from the above described typology as it was preceded by its design (1958) (figure 25), so the choices are in alignment with the manufacturing principles which rather tends to luxury with the selection of wood or its derived products as the dominant material, complying mostly with the core idea of the furniture with a frame, i.e. synthesis' aspects of the first generation of Modern designers.
+In some cases of furniture and structure where all elements work together in receiving the forces, such as stools and seats in the bar area, design principles of the second generation of modern designers33 are used.
+(Figure 26)